viniciuslagedo/ng-accessibility-bar/CONTRIBUTING.md

 2. Commit and Push files

-3. Create a new Pull Request for develop
+3. Create a new Pull Request to develop-branch

-4. Waiting approves or new comments on pull request
+4. Wait for approbation or new comments about your pull request.
+We'll be too fast, we swear.

-### New bugs solution
+### New hotfixes

-1. Create a new branch from master following [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html) rules
+1. Create a new branch from master-branch following [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html) rules

 ```bash
 git checkout -b hotfix/name